microsoft/pict/doc/pict.md

     ~-1     0

 Notes:
- 1. A prefix is not a part of a value when it comes to comparisons therefore in constraints it should appear without it.
-A valid constraint (although quite artificial in this example) would be: **if [A] = -1 then [B] = 0;**.
-Also checking for the type of a value is not affected by the prefix.
-For example, both parameters in the above example are numeric despite having non-numeric “~” in one of their values.
-The prefix however will show up in the output.
+ 1. The ```~``` prefix is not a part of a value when it comes to type detection or constraint evaluation.
+A valid constraint for the above example would look like this: ```if [A] = -1 then [B] = 0;```.
+The ```~``` prefix however will show up in the output.
- 2. If a value has multiple names, only prefixing the first name will make the value negative.
+ 2. If a value has multiple names, only prefixing the first name will make the value out-of-range.

-### Excluding other parameters
-Sometimes we may want to ignore other parameters for certain values.
-A negative test is a typical scenario, as a failure may make any other parameters meaningless if it stops the application.
-In these cases we do not want to 'use up' any testable values for other parameters.
-A technique to handle this is be to add a dummy value to the parameters to be excluded.
-Since it is a dummy value, it must in turn be excluded from the other tests, which can be accomplished using the ELSE clause.
+## Excluding Entire Parameters

+Some test suites may require that under centrain conditions entire parameters should be ignored.
+Negative testing could be such a scenario.
+There, an error or a failure may stop the application under test and make any other parameter choices meaningless.
+By design, PICT will try to pack as many combinations into fewest test cases possible, including those that contain values that will trigger failures.
+In these cases, we will see testable pairs esentially wasted.

+PICT does not have any special handling for this scenario however one technique that could be useful is to add a dummy value to the parameters should be ignored.

-Consider the following example where a `P1` value of `-1` is a negative test where we expect the application to fail.
+Consider the following example where a ```P1: -1``` is a value that triggers an application error.

     P1: -1, 0, 1
     P2:  A, B, C
     P3:  X, Y, Z

-We want to test this independently and not associate any `P2` and `P3` values with it, as it would needlessly increase the amount of tests and use up `P2`/`P3` combinations.
-So we add a dummy value `NA` to the `P2` and `P3` sets and exclude them from other cases with the ELSE clause:
+We want to test this condition independently and not associate any values of ```P2``` or ```P3``` with it.
+To accomplish that, we add a dummy value ```NA``` to parameters ```P2``` and ```P3```.
+That dummy value will indicate that the parameter should be ignored.
+We can then use constraints to make sure tests are generated correctly:

     P1: -1, 0, 1
     P2:  A, B, C, NA